CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 #### SYS.4.1.A11 Network separation when using multifunction devices

-If an institution uses multifunction devices that connect directly to the telephone network, SHOULD verify that the fax and modem functionality of the devices can be turned off.
+If an institution uses multifunction devices that connect directly to the telephone network, SHOULD check if the fax and modem functionality of the devices can be turned off.
 If this function is nevertheless used, then uncontrolled data connections between the LAN and external networks should be reliably prevented.
 Network-compatible printers, multifunctional devices and also document scanners SHOULD be connected in a separate network segment, which is especially separated from external networks.

 #### SYS.4.1.A12 Proper Disposal of Protected Equipment [Home Technician, User]